codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 ```python
 cv2.resize(img1, None,...)
 ```
-#### Shift/Tranaslate an image
+#### Shift/Translate an image
-Shift/Translate moes a set of points a fixed distance in x anf y
+Shift/Translate does a set of points a fixed distance in x and y

 ```python
 T = np.float32([[1,0,50],[0,1,-50]])